msupply-foundation/msupply_docs/content/notify/scheduled.md

 If you have any queries associated with your notification, you'll need to configure them before the notification will work.

-To configure a query, click the `Queries` tab, and then select the queries you want to run when the notification is sent.
+To configure a query, click the `Select Queries` button, and then choose the queries you want to run when the notification is sent.

 ![Configuring Queries](/notify/images/image-8.png)